seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 All the whole synod of them!

 **DOMITIUS ENOBARBUS**
-What’s thy passion!
+What's thy passion!

 **SCARUS**
 The greater cantle of the world is lost
-With very ignorance; we have kiss’d away
+With very ignorance; we have kiss'd away
 Kingdoms and provinces.

 **DOMITIUS ENOBARBUS**
 How appears the fight?

 **SCARUS**
-On our side like the token’d pestilence,
+On our side like the token'd pestilence,
 Where death is sure.
-Yon ribaudred nag of Egypt,–
+Yon ribaudred nag of Egypt,--
-Whom leprosy o’ertake!–i’ the midst o’ the fight,
+Whom leprosy o'ertake!--i' the midst o' the fight,
-When vantage like a pair of twins appear’d,
+When vantage like a pair of twins appear'd,
 Both as the same, or rather ours the elder,
 The breese upon her, like a cow in June,
 Hoists sails and flies.